surifirstpin/biplus_documentation/docs/README.md

 ## Turn Data into Opportunity

-Check out how our Business intelligence products and application can help you in achieving better decision making at every level of your organisation.
+Our Business intelligence products and application wcan help you in achieving better decision making at every level of your organisation.

 ## Create Beautiful Dashboards and Visualization in Fraction of seconds